Mortgage costs: Pricing explained

 These costs are either established by your state or local government or set by the individual vendors that provide the service.
 This category also includes prepayments for taxes and insurance.

-- Service Charges – A number of service providers will be required to complete the purchase of your home, such as an appraiser to estimate the value of the home you are buying and an inspector to check the condition of the house.
+- Service Charges – Several service providers will be required to complete the purchase of your home, including an appraiser to estimate the value of the home you are buying and an inspector to check the condition of the house.
 For some services, your lender will pick the vendor, and for other services, you can select your own vendor.

 - Title Services – Title services consist of two costs:

 Some states require attorneys to be involved in all real estate transactions, and if this is the case in your state, an attorney’s fee will also be included in the title services charges.